-This discussion and analysis of the financial position and results of operations is prepared as at April 22, 2025, and should be read in conjunction with the consolidated financial statements of Lara Exploration Ltd. (the "Company", "Lara", or "we") for the years ended December 31, 2024 and 2023, and the related notes thereto.
+This discussion and analysis of the financial position and results of operations is prepared as at May 21, 2025, and should be read in conjunction with the condensed consolidated interim financial statements of Lara Exploration Ltd. (the "Company", "Lara", or "we") for the three months ended March 31, 2025 and 2024, and the related notes thereto.